mdezelak/VRT_app/README.md

 # Description

-For the porpuse of bachelor's thesis, we created an app for visualising running sport activity.
+For the purpose of bachelor's thesis, we created an app for visualising running sport activity.

+# Requirements

+For appliaction to work needs installed and running VRT_server

 # Usage